ishwarya-koduri/order-service/README.md

 ### 1. Transactional Outbox Pattern — DB and Kafka consistency

 The biggest challenge in this service is keeping the database write and the Kafka publish consistent.
-A naive dual-write approach (save to DB, then publish to Kafka) has a critical gap — if the service crashes between the two operations, the order is saved but the event is never published.
+A naive dual-write approach saves to DB and then publishes to Kafka.
+If the service crashes between the two, the order is saved but the event is never published.
 Payment is never initiated.

-**The solution:** Every status change writes an `outbox_events` row in the **same `@Transactional` block** as the order mutation.
+**The solution:** Every status change writes an `outbox_events` row in the same `@Transactional` block as the order mutation.
 A `@Scheduled` OutboxPoller reads unpublished events every 5 seconds and publishes them to Kafka.
-Events are marked published **only after** a confirmed broker acknowledgement.
+Events are marked published only after a confirmed broker acknowledgement.

 ```
 [Single DB transaction]